blog posts

 • Raw device modeling (RDM);

-Now let’s look at each of these in detail.
+Now, let’s examine each of these in detail.

 Virtual Machine File System (VMFS)

-Virtual Machine File System (VMFS) is a file system designed to fit virtual machines.
-It is a cluster of file systems and can run on multiple servers simultaneously.
-This helps to connect to any file system at any time, where the system can connect to any of the VMware-preferred items.
+Virtual Machine File System (VMFS) is a File System designed to fit virtual machines.
+It is a cluster of File systems and can run on multiple servers simultaneously.
+This enables connection to any File System at any time, allowing the System to access any of the VMware-preferred items.
 Most VMware providers work with other filesystems, but the default choice here is VMFS.

 Network File System (NFS)

-The Network File System (NFS) is a system originally developed by SUN, but is now recognized as an open standard system.
-This system is commonly used in Linux and Unix operating systems.
-This system is a distributed file system.
-It can run on a server and use information shared on the network by multiple virtual machines.
+The Network File System (NFS) is a System initially developed by Sun, but is now recognized as an open standard.
+This System is commonly used in Linux and Unix operating systems.
+This System is a distributed File System.
+It can run on a server and use information shared on the Network by multiple virtual machines.

 New Technology File System (NTFS)

-New Technology File System (NTFS) is a standard file structure developed for the Windows NT version.
+New Technology File System (NTFS) is a standard File System developed for the Windows NT operating System.
 It is used to recover and store files on users’ hard disks.

 Raw device modeling (RDM)

-Raw device modeling (RDM) system helps each file in the Virtual Machine File System (VMFS) to act as a proxy for each (new) raw device.
-It allows the virtual machine to access as well as use the storage device.
+The Raw Device Modeling (RDM) System enables each File in the Virtual Machine File System (VMFS) to act as a proxy for a new raw device.
+It allows the virtual machine to access and use the storage device.

 Choose between different types of storage for virtualization infrastructure